jpvital/permissions-service/README.md

 you can easily generate a server stub.

-This example uses the typeORM module which communicates with a mySQL server.
+This example uses the typeORM module which communicates with a sqlite database.
 The generated server runs inside a docker container.

 ## Requirements